Emergency Showers and Eye Washes

 - Permanent installations must also be maintained.
 Eye and face wash stations must be flushed by laboratory users on a weekly basis by allowing the water to flow for approximately 3 minutes to remove stagnant water from the pipes.
 Maintain a record to verify weekly checks.

-- Emergency showers must be tested twice a year (preferably at the beginning of the Spring and Fall semesters) by laboratory personnel to ensure safe operation when needed in the event of an emergency.
+- Emergency showers should be tested twice a year (preferably at the beginning of the Spring and Fall semesters) by laboratory personnel to ensure safe operation when needed in the event of an emergency.